bcgov/nr-nerds/project-board-sync/FUTURE-IDEAS.md

 ## 12. Proposed Rule Changes
 - Anything moved to the **New, Parked, or Backlog** columns should not have a Sprint assigned.

-## 13. Add Issues and PRs assigned to User to the Project
+## 13. Add Issues and PRs assigned to User to the Project (COMPLETED)
-- Anything assigned to a user should be added to the project board, even if it is not in the "New" column.
+- ✅ Anything assigned to a user should be added to the project board, even if it is not in the "New" column.
+- Implementation added in May 2025 to fix issue with PRs and assigned items not being properly added to the board.

 ## 14. Batch Processing for Linked Issues